Colorado Sales Tax & Audit Guide

 The Tax Conferee will:

-Accept or reject the suggested changes listed in your protest.
+• Accept or reject the suggested changes listed in your protest.
+As a part of this process, the Conferee may schedule one or more informal conferences to do the following:

-- to clarify the relevant facts, issues, and law,
+• Clarify the relevant facts, issues, and law; and

 The informal conference does not waive the taxpayer's right to a formal administrative hearing.